-The Cohn-Haddow Center for Judaic Studies at Wayne State University returns for the Third Annual Writing Competition for high school students in the Metro-Detroit area.
+The Cohn-Haddow Center for Judaic Studies at Wayne State University returns for the Fourth Annual Writing Competition for high school students in the Metro-Detroit area.

 Students in ninth through twelfth grade are invited to submit an original work of poetry, prose, or non-fiction that deals with an aspect of Jewish culture and Jewish life, past or present.
 The best submission in each category will be awarded a cash prize of $500, with awards of $100 for honorable mentions in each category.
 In addition, award winning entrees will be published online and in print in a literary magazine that the Center will produce.

 - Eligible students must be currently enrolled in Grade 9-12

 - One entry per student

 - There is no minimum or maximum word-count or length for submissions.
 Suggested length is between 500 and 2000 words

 - Submissions must be the student's own original work

 - Submissions must be typed and double-spaced, and proofread thoroughly.

 - All judge's decisions are final